 8Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California, USA

 We quantify 2019 North American methane emissions at 0.25° ⨉ 0.3125° resolution by inverse analysis of atmospheric methane columns measured by the Tropospheric Monitoring Instrument (TROPOMI).
-We perform substantial cleaning of the TROPOMI data to avoid regional biases associated with snow and ice cover.
 Prior methane emission estimates for the inversion are given by gridded versions of the national inventories reported by individual countries under the Paris Agreement in 2015 (Mexico), 2012 (the United States), and 2018 (Canada).
 We update United States oil and natural gas emission to match 2018 infrastructure and emissions.
-We generate a 15-member ensemble of improved emissions estimates through analytical minimization of a Bayesian cost function, yielding explicit quantification of the information content of the observing system and improved quantification of inversion errors.
-We achieve high resolution results with a reduced-rank characterization of the observing system that maximizes information content while decreasing computational cost by an order of magnitude.
-We report the ensemble spread for sectoral, state, and urban emissions.
-Our reduced-rank inversion achieves 784 (338 - 1278) degrees of freedom for signal (DOFS), a measure of the number of independent pieces of information constrained by the inversion, and optimizes 70.8 (56.5 - 78.3)% of prior anthropogenic emissions.
+We generate a 15-member ensemble of improved emissions estimates through analytical minimization of a Bayesian cost function, yielding explicit quantification of the information content of the observing system.
+We achieve high resolution results with a reduced-rank characterization of the observing system that preserves information content in locations of high emissions and observational density while defaulting to the prior estimate in areas of weak emissions.
+Doing so decreases computational cost by an order of magnitude while effectively optimizing 70% of national emissions.
 We find the largest constraint in the contiguous U.S. (CONUS, where we find emissions increase 3.1 (1.5 - 4.7) Tg a-1 relative to the prior for a total of 31.4 (30.0 - 33.0) Tg a-1.
 We find the largest relative and absolute sectoral change in landfill emissions, reflecting the importance of our high-resolution optimization and the significance of urban emissions.
 We partition our optimized emissions to the 48 states in the contiguous U.S. (CONUS) and find the consolidation of emissions in the largest methane-producing states, with more than 50% of posterior emissions emitted by 7 states.
 We also find a consolidation of emissions in urban areas, where we find that our initial emissions estimate increases by 29% (16% - 44%).
 Although urban areas occupy less than 3% of surface area in CONUS, posterior emissions explain 8.3% (7.7% - 7.2%) of the national total.
 We also find a significant increase in livestock emissions that correlates with hog and dairy cattle operations, suggesting underestimated manure management emissions.
 The significance of our results over both point and area sources demonstrates the importance of achieving high resolution at continental scales and the potential to improve the attribution of inferred greenhouse gas emissions to sectors, nations, states, and urban areas.

 1 Introduction

 All modeled pathways that prevent global warming above 1.5C require methane emissions reductions (IPCC SR5).
 The United Nations Framework Convention on Climate Change (UNFCCC) requires member parties to report methane emissions.
-The “bottom-up” approaches used to generate these inventories estimate emissions using information on sectoral activity levels and emission factors.
-However, considerable uncertainty exists in the spatial and temporal distribution of these parameters.
-Satellite observations can evaluate inventories through inverse analyses.
-To accurately quantify sectoral emissions at a national or subnational level, inversions must both achieve high resolution and quantify the information content of the observing system.
-Here we use column methane observations from the TROPOMI satellite instrument to infer methane emissions and the associated information content at 0.25° ⨉ 0.3125° resolution over North America for 2019, allowing detailed analysis of sectoral, state, and urban emissions.
+Bottom-up approaches used to generate these emission inventories use information on sectoral activity levels and emission factors, but there can be considerable uncertainty in this information.
+Top-down satellite observations of atmospheric methane can evaluate bottom-up inventories through inverse analyses relating the observed concentrations to emissions using an atmospheric transport model.
+This requires high spatial resolution as well as characterization of the errors and information content in the satellite observations.
+Here we use methane observations from the TROPOMI satellite instrument to infer methane emissions and the associated information content at 0.25° ⨉ 0.3125° (≈25 × 25 km2) resolution over North America for 2019, allowing detailed analysis of sectoral, state, and urban emissions.